clokep/relapse/docs/usage/administration/monthly_active_users.md

 # Monthly Active Users

-Synapse can be configured to record the number of monthly active users (also referred to as MAU) on a given homeserver.
+Relapse can be configured to record the number of monthly active users (also referred to as MAU) on a given homeserver.
 For clarity's sake, MAU only tracks local users.

 Please note that the metrics recorded by the [Homeserver Usage Stats](../../usage/administration/monitoring/reporting_homeserver_usage_statistics.md)